-The fund promotes environmental and social characteristics through sustainable investments.
-This means investments, primarily through investments in other funds, in sustainable bonds or in companies (as well as bonds issued by companies) whose economic activities are deemed to contribute to an environmental or social objective in line with the Sustainable Development Goals of the 2030 Agenda and/or activities aligned with the EU Taxonomy.
+The fund promotes environmental and social characteristics through sustainable investments in companies whose economic activities are deemed to contribute to an environmental or social objective in line with the Sustainable Development Goals of the 2030 Agenda and/or activities aligned with the EU Taxonomy.
+Such investments include sustainable bonds, sustainability-linked bonds where the financial and/or structural characteristics of the fixed income instrument are linked to predetermined sustainability goals as well as bonds issued by companies who, through their economic activity, contribute to an environmental or social objective and/or activities aligned with the EU Taxonomy.

-The fund's share of sustainable investments in 2023 amounted to 47.69%, based on an average outcome of the fund's sustainable investments per quarter.
+The fund's share of sustainable investments in 2023 amounted to 34.48%, based on an average of the outcome of the fund's sustainable investments per quarter.